search

 Exness Trading Hours

-Exness is open for trading from early Monday morning to early Saturday morning, excluding maintenance periods.
-Please note that trading is not available or has reduced hours on weekends and global holidays such as New Year’s and Christmas.
+Exness is open for trading from early Monday morning through early Saturday morning, except during maintenance periods.
+Please note that trading is not available or trading hours are shortened on weekends and global holidays such as the year-end and New Year holidays and Christmas.

 Exness Trading Hours Policy

-Exness is open for trading from early Monday morning to early Saturday morning, and you can trade almost 24 hours a day, except during server maintenance.
-However, trading hours vary by instrument, so please check the details in advance before you start trading.
+Exness’s trading hours are from early Monday morning to early Saturday morning, and you can trade almost 24 hours a day, except during server maintenance.
+However, trading hours vary by instrument, so please check them in advance before you start trading.
 Please note that cryptocurrency CFDs can be traded 24 hours a day, 365 days a year.

 Exness Trading Hours During Daylight Saving Time and Standard Time

-In the spring, countries that observe daylight saving time switch to summer time, which means that the opening and closing times of foreign exchange markets in those countries will be moved forward.
-Exness applies "summer time" and "winter time" during the periods listed below.
+In the spring, countries that observe daylight saving time switch to summer time, which means that the opening and closing times of foreign exchange markets in those countries are moved up.
+Exness applies “summer time” and “winter time” during the periods listed below.

 Exness Daylight Saving Time and Standard Time Periods and Trading Hours